legorie/k8s-3tier-application/README.md

 2) The API deployment
 3) The web deployment

+`$ kubectl apply -f deployment/3tierapp.yaml`

-To test the application on your DEV machine, you'll have to forward the ports 8080 & 8090 as we have seen previously.
+To test the application on your DEV machine, you'll still have to forward the ports 8080 & 8090 as we have seen previously.

 Folder **Step_3**: